Science Project for High School

 Turns out Ian Richardson’s father, James, is on the faculty of the University of Michigan Medical School.
 He thought Ian’s idea might be a pretty cool on-the-spot way to screen for concussions among athletes.

-It works like this: Tester suspends the device while injured athlete sits with forearm on table, fingers loosely circling the stick.
-Without warning, tester drops stick.
-Athlete grabs stick as fast as possible.
-Place where athlete grabs gives an instant readout of reaction time.
+It works like this: Tester suspends the device while an injured athlete sits with a forearm on the table, fingers loosely circling the stick.
+Without warning, the tester drops the stick.
+The athlete grabs the stick as fast as possible.
+Place where athlete grabs give an instant readout of reaction time.

 It all happens in milliseconds–too fast to measure with a stopwatch.
 In a pilot study of the test, athletes with concussions had reaction times that were 15 percent slower.

 “Sometimes reaction time may be the only sign of a concussion — an indication we shouldn’t be sending an athlete back to play,” says Dr. James T. Eckner, who’s working with Richardson to validate the test.
 A separate study tests whether slowed reaction times make an injured athlete less quick to protect his face and head if they see a blow coming.

 They’ll present their results in April at the annual meeting of the American Academy of Neurology.

 There are computer algorithms to measure reaction time, using game-like programs.
 But they’re not so good for use at the sidelines, and they involve licensing fees.

 But it remains to be seen if anyone will go to the trouble of standardizing and making the puck-on-a-stick test if it pans out in future studies.
 “Our technology transfer people say it’s too simple to patent,” Eckner says.